Kapil Kapilan

-Kapil Kapilan is an Indian singer who works in Tamil, Telugu, Kannada and Malayalam cinema.
+Kapil Kapilan is an Indian playback singer, who works in Tamil, Malayalam, Telugu, and Kannada cinema.
 His breakthrough song came with "Adiye" from the Tamil film Bachelor.

 Early life

 Kapilan or Kapil Nair born into a Malayali family in Kottarakkara, Kerala.
 He studied at Mar Ivanios College before moving to Chennai to pursue a career in music.

 Career

 Kapilan began his career in 2017 in three languages with "Champesaave Nannu" from the Telugu film Nenu Local; "Baduke Neenentha Nataka" from the Kannada film Happy New Year; and "Usiredukkum Kootam" from the Tamil film Maragadha Naanayam.

 Kapilan's career took a new turn with "Adiye", from the Tamil film Bachelor (2021), for which he won the SIIMA Award for Best Playback Singer – Tamil.
 He also won the Kerala State Film Award for Best Singer for the song "Kanave" from the unreleased Malayalam film Pallotty 90s Kids.